Evlacy/RSA-AES-Encryption/README.md

-# R4.C.08 (Cryptography) - Overview
+# Overview

-The goal of this course is to build a secured file transfer application in Python.
+The goal is to build a secured file transfer application in Python.
 The client-server architecture is already given in this repository, all you have to do is to add your code to encrypt and decrypt messages and files, and to compute files' hashes.

 # Goal

 The server will wait the client connection.
 Once it is connected, the server will securely send a binary file to the client which will save it to its own disk.

-# What to do

-Here a step-by-step todo list to build the required application:

 -------- Secure the key transfer with RSA ----------